-Check if your child qualifies for free school meals and find out how to apply on your local authority’s website.
+Check if your child can get free school meals in England and find out how to apply on your local authority’s website.

 Your child may be able to get free school meals if you get any of the following: